-Hope for Youth, Inc is seeking enthusiastic computer science teaching assistants for our 2021 Summer Coding Camps.
+Hope for Youth, Inc is seeking enthusiastic computer science teaching assistants for our 2022 Summer Coding Camps.
 Our curriculum is designed to educate, inspire, and equip middle and high school girls with the skills and resources to pursue academics and careers in the technology and engineering sectors, as well as build courage and community.
-Our virtual and hybrid programs are unique in its approach by offering students across Georgia to participate summer learning that includes synchronous and asynchronous instruction alongside career and tech professional exploration opportunities.
+Our virtual and in-person programs are unique in their approach by offering students across Georgia the opportunity to participate in camps ranging from 10 days to 15 days, including synchronous and asynchronous instruction alongside technology career exploration.

 Our Summer Coding Camps Teaching Assistants encourage, nurture and mentor participants, providing them with the essential support needed to build their interest in coding and computational thinking.
-Join us in welcoming these scholars into a supportive community!
+We will be hosting a combination of virtual summer camps and in-person camps taking place in Metro Atlanta.
+Join us in welcoming new and returning scholars into a supportive community!
 Find out more about our programs on our website and check out past student work in our project gallery!

 - Support Instructor in maintaining an exciting, engaging, and accessible classroom environment for a highly diverse group of 30 students

 - Meet with the teaching team daily to share classroom notes/observations, plan the next day’s lesson, and review student feedback.